komarovartem/countdown/README.md

-# Countdown
+# Countdown :clock2:

 This is a small PVP online game based on the old British tv show.

 ### Contributing
-Please do :thumbsup: any help will be appreciated
+Please do, any help will be appreciated :thumbsup: